Drought to push India's vegetable oil import bill to $14 bln

+* Market awaits EIA data at 1430 GMT for price direction (Adds details, quotes)

-NEW DELHI A second consecutive drought could keep India's oilseeds output steady despite a rise in vegetable oil consumption, driving up its annual edible oil import bill by 14 percent to about $14 billion, a leading industry body said on Thursday.
+NEW DELHI, Sept 17 A second consecutive drought could keep India's oilseeds output steady despite a rise in vegetable oil consumption, driving up its annual edible oil import bill by 14 percent to about $14 billion, a leading industry body said on Thursday.

 India, the world's biggest buyer of the cooking ingredient, has suffered back-to-back drought years for the fourth time in over a century, raising fears about farm output, especially of edible oils, the third-biggest import item after crude oil and gold.